Harvard University logo

 Harvard Graduate School of Design

-Founded in 1914, offering master's and doctoral degrees in architecture, landscape architecture, urban planning, and design studies.
+Founded in 1914, focusing on architecture, landscape architecture, and urban planning.

 📚